HQ-9: Description

-The HQ-9 development program started in the 1970s, with full-scale development beginning in the late-1980s.
+The HQ-9 development program started in the 1970s, with full-scale development beginning in the late 1980s.

-According to Western analysts, the HQ-9 is "equivalent" which China imported starting in 1993. or a derivative of the Russian S-300, Justin Bronk of the Royal United Services Institute describes the missile as a "hybrid design based on the Russian SA-20 but with radar, seeker head and C2 elements heavily influenced by American and Israeli technology."
+According to Western analysts, the HQ-9 is "equivalent" to or a derivative of the Russian S-300, which China started importing in 1993.
+Justin Bronk of the Royal United Services Institute describes the missile as a "hybrid design based on the Russian SA-20 but with radar, seeker head and C2 elements heavily influenced by American and Israeli technology."

 The missile uses track-via-missile (TVM) guidance combining inertial guidance, mid-course uplink, and terminal active radar.
 The TVM used on earlier missiles may have been developed from a United States MIM-104 Patriot missile purchased from Israel or Germany.

 According to a 2001 article from Defence International, the HQ-9 is 6.8 m. long with a mass of nearly two tons.
 The diameters of the first and second stages are 700 mm and 560 mm, respectively.
 The warhead mass is 180 kg, and the maximum speed is Mach 4.2.
 The HQ-9 may use fire-control radars from other Chinese SAM systems.